As an engineer with several years of experience in Backend and Frontend projects it feels like the next natural step is big data challenges.

 In the big data world I expect to find computing, IO and scaling challenges not usually found in ordinary/plain/textbook architectures.

 I decided that Spark is the best way to get started.
 Specifically - the Databricks certification, which is focused on Spark programming and architecture.
-I believe the HDFS/Ops technology are irrelevant for me today because all of the managed services on AWS etc.

 My game plan to pass the Databricks spark certification is to: